JeremyGamer13/discord-sync-commands/README.md

 Easily keep your bot's slash commands synchronized with Discord! 🔁

+## Notice
+This package is a fork of [@frostzzone/discord-sync-commands](https://github.com/frostzzone/discord-sync-commands)

 ## Features

 ⚡ No useless calls to the Discord API!